 TriPoint Lending Pros and Cons

 As with any personal loan, there are both pros and cons to taking out a loan with TriPoint.
 However, based on numerous customer complaints, it seems that there are more cons to using this particular lending company.

-Some of the biggest complaints against TriPoint involve hidden fees, exorbitant interest rates, and poor customer service.
+TriPoint gets a lot of bad reviews because of hidden fees, high interest rates, and bad customer service.
 Borrowers have also reported being misled about the terms of their loans, which has led to even more financial hardship down the road.